Zupko451/IBM-FS-SV9.1.x-Calculator/README.md

 The verdict reflects **whichever of the two is higher** (the binding constraint), against the IBM 60% / 80% bands.
 At 10% core and 1.9% bandwidth, the sample is **FITS** (green).

+> **What this does not include: replication CPU overhead.** Core utilisation and latency here reflect **host I/O only**.
+Active PBR/PBHA replication — change tracking, journaling, cycling snapshots — adds its own controller CPU load on top of that, and neither IBM's published Redbook material nor the Storage Modeller reference this card is calibrated against quantifies that overhead separately (the Storage Modeller workload profile used for calibration describes host I/O characteristics only, with no replication component).
+If replication is active for this workload, treat Card 1's utilisation as a **floor, not the full picture**, and validate the combined load against Storage Insights telemetry on a comparable running system before treating it as a commitment.
+The tool surfaces this as a standing caveat under Card 1 rather than guessing at a number with no source to back it.

 **Optional — Workload sensitivity.** A collapsed, optional section lets you enter **Sequential I/O %**, **Cache efficiency – random %**, and **Cache efficiency – sequential %**.
 Leave them blank and they do nothing — the standard result is unchanged.
 If you populate the cache-efficiency fields, the tool adds a *separate, clearly-flagged* "sensitivity-adjusted saturation" line showing how much the ceiling would move for a more- or less-cache-friendly workload (bounded to ±25% so it can't masquerade as hardware-grade precision).
 Every appearance carries the caveat that **cache hit rate is emergent and must be validated against Storage Insights** before it informs a commitment.
 This is a reasoning lever for "how sensitive is my sizing to a number I haven't measured yet," not a prediction.

 **Helper notes you may see:**